dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/aria-automation-orchestrator-actions-ad-ou/index.en.md

 ---

 Here is Javascript code for the Action that verifies that the AD OU structure is in place and creates the AD OUs if they do not exist.
+Watch the Video to understand how the code works.

 **Click arrow to expand the code:**

 {{< highlight javascript >}}
-// Orchestrator Action to list AD Sub OUs
+// Orchestrator Action to Verify AD OU Structure
 // Created by the VMware by Broadcom Healthcare Aria Team

 // Before you use this Action you MUST run the next 2 Workflows